matrix-org/dendrite/docs/sytest.md

 where `tee` lets you see the results while they're being piped to the file, and `POSTGRES=1` enables testing with PostgeSQL.
 If the `POSTGRES` environment variable is not set or is set to 0, SyTest will fall back to SQLite 3.
+For more flags and options, see https://github.com/matrix-org/sytest#running.

-Once the tests are complete, run the helper script to see if you need to add any newly passing test names to `sytest-whitelist` in the project's root directory:
+Once the tests are complete, run the helper script to see if you need to add any newly passing test names to `sytest-whitelist` in the project's root
+directory:

 ```sh
 ../dendrite/show-expected-fail-tests.sh results.tap ../dendrite/sytest-whitelist ../dendrite/sytest-blacklist